datalayer/primer-addons/README.md

 # ⚛️ Addons for Primer React

-This repository contains additional components for the [@primer/react](https://github.com/primer/react) React.js tookit.
+This repository contains additional React.js components for the [@primer/react](https://github.com/primer/react) tookit.

+They are compliant with the Primer theming framework.

-A storybook is available on https://primer-addons.datalayer.tech.
+A storybook showcasing the compoents and their options is available on https://primer-addons.datalayer.tech.